duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 if 1 in 1000 accesses causes a page fault ($p=0.001$) then EAT = 8.2 microseconds. a slowdown by a factor of 40

-if we want a perfoamnce degredation (slowdown) less than 10 percent
+if we want a performance degredation (slowdown) less than 10 percent
 - 10% of 200 (effective access time we want) = 20 ns
 - 220>200 + 7,999,800 * p
 - 20 > 7,999,800 * p